The top 8 various noodles in Vietnam to taste

 • Bun cha restaurant at 41 Cua Dong Street, Hoan Kiem District, Hanoi

-Among the most flavorful food of Vietnamese cuisine, besides regular dishes such as rice, Pho and Banh Mi Vietnam, Hue beef noodle is also well-known.
-And the interesting thing is this dish can be eaten every time from morning to evening.
+Besides regular dishes such as rice, Pho, and Banh Mi Vietnam, Hue beef noodles are also well-known among the most flavorful foods of Vietnamese cuisine.
+Interestingly, this dish can be eaten from morning to evening.

 hue beef noodle